-“While there is no cure for CF, there are multiple therapies aimed at slowing the progression of the disease and in certain instances preventing specific medical complications.”
-Miller says.
-“There have been many advances in the treatment of CF that have led to individuals now living well into adulthood.“
+Approximately 1 in 3,500 babies in the U.S. is born with cystic fibrosis – a congenital and genetic disease that causes a buildup of mucous that can affect multiple organs in the body.
+Currently, there is no cure for CF, however, there are multiple therapies aimed at slowing the progression of the disease, and in certain instances, preventing specific medical complications.
+In fact, there have been many advances in the treatment of CF that have led to individuals now living well into adulthood.

-What is a Cystic Fibrosis center?
+What is a Cystic Fibrosis Center?

-A Cystic Fibrosis Center is a medical center devoted to the care of people with CF and their families.
+A Cystic Fibrosis Center is a medical center devoted to the care of individuals with CF and their families.
 CF Centers are only accredited by the Cystic Fibrosis Foundation (CFF) after undergoing a rigorous evaluation by the CFF.